 Dogs often shake their heads and bend down to sniff, so look for ear muffs made of non-breakable, lightweight materials, such as ABS plastic.
 If you try to introduce ear muffs, but your dog is too uncomfortable with their bulk, a stretchy soft material hood or snood might be calming in instances of noise anxiety.
 However, note that these options may not be as effective at reducing the noise level.

-How to Introduce a Dog to Earmuffs
+How to Introduce Your Dog to Earmuffs

 Teaching your dog to wear ear muffs in gradual, calm, and positive steps is critical if you want them to wear something so foreign.
 Remember to introduce your dog to wearing ear muffs in a familiar environment before any situation when they’ll need them, such as fireworks.